Search

 1. The normal duration of a NOT Research Studentship is one year, with possible extension to 18 months.
 Studentships of shorter duration may be agreed.
 The number of Research Students at any one time may be limited by financial and space constraints.

-2. Students are not employees of NOTSA, but receive a monthly stipend during their stay to defray the additional cost of living on La Palma.
+2. Students are not employees of the NOT, but receive a monthly stipend during their stay to defray the additional cost of living on La Palma.
 Support for travel to take up the studentship, any additional health insurance needed, and other financial conditions may be arranged from case to case.

 3. The working week is 40 hours.
 The number of working days per month is 22 at sea level, or equivalently 12 days and nights per month at the ORM site.
 Weekend and night work does not attract over-time payment.

-4. Students are entitled to rent a room in the NOT apartment, or to accommodation of similar quality and price.
+4. Students are entitled to rent a room in a NOT apartment, or to accommodation of similar quality and price.

 5. When on duty at the ORM, transport up and down, accommodation, and one meal per day at ORM are provided by NOT.